-Table 2 - Park and Recreation Level of Service - Comparison to Other Florida Benchmark Communities
+Table 2.
+Comparison of Park and Recreation Level of Service in Various Florida Communities

-10) Definition of Floor Area Ratio (FAR)
+10) Definition of Floor Area Ratio (FAR) (Policy 1-2.1.4)

 Policy 1-2.1.4 is written as a definition, although it is not included in the definitions section of the plan.
 The definition is very specific and narrow, going to the extreme of including methods for calculation in the policy.
 It is not standard to have this type of regulatory language included as a policy in the plan document.